-Acronis Cyber Protect Home Office gives you an opportunity to undo the changes that were made to your files as a result of synchronization.
+Acronis True Image gives you an opportunity to undo the changes that were made to your files as a result of synchronization.
 If you find that one of your files contains an undesirable change, you can view previous versions of this file and then choose and rollback to its correct version.
 See details in Reverting to a previous file version.

 All versions are stored on the Acronis Cloud which is accessible via the Internet.
 To use the Acronis Cloud, you must have a subscription to the Acronis Cloud service.
-See details in Subscription information.

-To delete obsolete versions, run the cleanup operation in the Acronis Cloud web application.
+To delete obsolete versions, run the cleanup operation in Acronis Cloud.
 See details in How to clean up your space on Acronis Cloud.

-If you use a trial version of Acronis Cyber Protect Home Office, all stored versions, including the latest one, are deleted from the Cloud when the trial period expires.
+If you use a trial version of Acronis True Image, all stored versions, including the latest one, are deleted from the Cloud when the trial period expires.